nodecg/docs/docs/migrating/migrating-0.9-to-1.0.md

 In short: **most bundles won't need to change any of their code** to be compatible with this change, but you should give everything a once-over to make sure things aren't behaving unexpectedly due to this new behavior.

-### sendMessage can now trigger listenFor handlers in the same context
+### sendMessage can now trigger listenFor handlers in the same context {#sendmessage-can-now-trigger-listenfor-handlers-in-the-same-context}

 Previously, NodeCG messages were inter-context only.
 That meant that they were _only_ sent out over the network, and were not sent to other listeners in the same process context (extension, graphic, panel, etc).